Children per annum

 We aim to improve the quality of education in impoverished rural Ugandan schools by investing in buildings and providing hygienic and educational resources.

-Since January 2009, The Duke of Cambridge and The Duke of Sussex have been Patrons of The Henry van Straubenzee Memorial Fund.
+Since January 2009, The Prince of Wales and The Duke of Sussex have been Patrons of The Henry van Straubenzee Memorial Fund.
 Their support has been invaluable to the charity, with both Princes supporting the fundraising efforts and profile of the charity.